Cook's Corner: 4 killed, 6 hospitalized in shooting at historic biker bar in Trabuco Canyon

 "We've experienced major earthquakes, forest fires, floods, recessions and other disasters," the bar wrote on its website.
 "We've gotten through all of them and came out stronger."

 The establishment was hosting a spaghetti night special between 4 p.m. and 8 p.m. today.
-It's unclear how many people were inside Cook's Corner when the gunman started shooting.
+Deputies estimated that there were at least 30-40 people inside Cook's Corner when the gunman started shooting.

 Wendy Koro, Operations Manager for Russ Brown Motorcycle Attorneys, says Cook's Corner is a "legendary landmark" with the law firm helping the bar build its stage.